jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/quotes/books/2017-04-the-craftsman-series-quotes.md

 > "You see?"
 He explained. **"I like to evaluate each command line argument in its own function, rather than mixing all that parsing and evaluating code together."**

+> While I was typing, it struck me as odd that I was writing all the production code, and yet the design was all Jerry's.
+And yet, all Jerry was doing was writing little test cases. **Can you really specify a design by writing test cases?**

 <h3 id="12">